Sr M Aloysius Cahill

 In October 1914 she had the pleasure of a reunion with Sister Ambrose Joseph (the leader of the 1883 group who had transferred to Tasmania) who came to Lochinvar on a short visit.
 Her own sister, Mother Mary Columba visited from Tasmania in April 1915.
 On 24 May, 1933 Sister Aloysius celebrated the golden jubilee of her profession, the first golden jubilee in the congregation.
 The day was made memorable by Solemn High Mass presided over by the bishop.
 September 1933 was another milestone - the 50th anniversary of the foundation at Lochinvar.
 Sister M. Benedict, who had sent the Sisters from Perthville and Sister Ambrose Joseph came to rejoice with Sr. Aloysius and the Lochinvar Sisters on the achievements of half a century of work in the diocese In late 1933 she, accompanied by Mother Mary Aquin travelled to Brisbane probably to visit her brother or members of his family.

-Unfortunately in 1930 she broke her hip.
-Returning from the Mater Hospital Sister went to the infirmary at Lochinvar as she was partially incapacitated and could only move about with help of a pair of crutches.
-In 1940 she suffered another fall coming from Mass in the Chapel and again spent some months in the Mater Hospital.
+Unfortunately she broke her hip, leaving her partially incapacitated.
+She suffered another fall in 1940, coming from Mass in the Chapel and again spent some months in the Mater Hospital.
 Upon her discharge she was not able to walk again and spent the remaining years of her life as an invalid.
 She suffered much during these years but always with patience and faith, eventually being confined to bed.
 Sister Mary Aloysius died in the Infirmary at Lochinvar on 30 June 1947 with the Sisters around her.

 "On 30 June, at the age of eighty-six Sister Mary Aloysius Cahill passed to her eternal reward at St Joseph's Convent, Lochinvar.
 She was the last foundation member of the Institute at Lochinvar and her death has left a void in the hearts of her Sisters.
 One of the little group of four sent in 1883 from Perthville to establish the convent at Lochinvar, she faced difficulties undreamed of in these our days.
 A cultured woman, she hated publicity - a brave woman, she did hard things quietly, walking in hidden paths.
 She looked straight to God, and God was her support in all things.